davidkowalk/tabbed_minecraft_scripting/README.md

 ### Install the script as an alias in the console

-If you are on windows it's also recommended to run the install.ps1 or install.sh on linux, so you can use the ams-transpiler in the console.
+It's also recommended to run the install.ps1 if you are on windows or install.sh on linux, so you can use the tms-transpiler in the console.

 **Windows Powershell**
 ```powershell